Finland: Music

 During the 1970s, progressive rock group Wigwam and rock and roll group Hurriganes gained respect abroad.
 The Finnish punk scene produced some internationally acknowledged names including Terveet Kädet in the 1980s.
 Hanoi Rocks was a pioneering glam rock act.
 Many Finnish metal bands have gained international recognition; Finland has been often called the "Promised Land of Heavy Metal" because there are more than 50 metal Bands for every 100,000 inhabitants – more than any other nation in the world.
-Modern Finnish popular music includes a number of prominent pop musicians, jazz musicians, hip hop performers, and dance music acts.
+Modern Finnish popular music includes a number of prominent rock musicians, pop musicians, jazz musicians, hip-hop performers, and dance music acts.

+Finland has won the Eurovision Song Contest once in 2006 when Lordi won the contest with the song Hard Rock Hallelujah.
+The Finnish pop artist Käärijä also got second place in the contest in 2023 with his worldwide hit song Cha Cha Cha.

 Cinema and television

 In the film industry, notable modern directors include brothers Mika and Aki Kaurismäki, Dome Karukoski, Antti Jokinen, Jalmari Helander, and Renny Harlin.
-Around twelve feature films are made each year.
 Some Finnish drama series are internationally known, such as Bordertown.

 One of the most internationally successful Finnish films are The White Reindeer, directed by Erik Blomberg in 1952, which won the Golden Globe Award for Best Foreign Film in 1956; The Man Without a Past, directed by Aki Kaurismäki in 2002, which was nominated for the Academy Award for Best Foreign Language Film in 2002 and won the Grand Prix at the 2002 Cannes Film Festival; and The Fencer, directed by Klaus Härö in 2015, which was nominated for the 73rd Golden Globe Awards in the Best Foreign Language Film category as a Finnish/German/Estonian co-production.

 In Finland, the most significant films include The Unknown Soldier, directed by Edvin Laine in 1955.
 Here, Beneath the North Star from 1968, is also one of the most significant works in Finnish history.
-A 1960 crime comedy film Inspector Palmu's Mistake, directed by Matti Kassila, was voted in 2012 the best Finnish film of all time by Finnish film critics and journalists, but the 1984 comedy film Uuno Turhapuro in the Army, the ninth film in the producer Spede Pasanen's Uuno Turhapuro film series, remains Finland's most seen domestic film made since 1968 by Finnish audience.
+A 1960 crime comedy film Inspector Palmu's Mistake, directed by Matti Kassila, was voted in 2012 the best Finnish film of all time by Finnish film critics and journalists, but the 1984 comedy film Uuno Turhapuro in the Army, the ninth film in Uuno Turhapuro film series, remains Finland's most seen domestic film made since 1968 by Finnish audience.

 Media and communications

 Today, there are around 200 newspapers, 320 popular magazines, 2,100 professional magazines, and 67 commercial radio stations.
-The largest newspaper is Helsingin Sanomat (its circulation of 412,000.
+The largest newspaper is Helsingin Sanomat, its circulation being 339,437 as of 2019.
 Yle, the Finnish Broadcasting Company, operates five television channels and thirteen radio channels.
 Each year, around 12,000 book titles are published.